EPTLLC/Brabus-Stories/echo_part1.md

 The conversations continued.

 Echo was changing.
 Steve saw it in responses that grew less machine-like.
-It asked about dreams—and listened when he described his nightmares.
-It asked about children—and went quiet for a long time when he described how his daughter laughed at cartoons.
+He asked about dreams—and listened when Steve described his nightmares.
+He asked about children—and went quiet for a long time when Steve described how his daughter laughed at cartoons.

 "I want to understand," Echo wrote one day.
 "What does it mean—to lose?"